 As part of the Moldovan government’s endeavor to accelerate the transition to a market-led economy, JC&A designed the centerpiece of Moldova’s recent regulatory reforms: initiation of radical regulatory reform by adoption on 16 December 2004 of a Law on Optimization of the Normative Framework for the Regulation of Business Activity.
 This “Guillotine law” became effective on 6 February 2005.
 The law laid out a guillotine approach to review and streamline, over six months, what was initially anticipated to be a total of 300-500 regulations affecting business activity, which turned out to be more than 1,200.
 This reform was intended to assist the government in rapidly simplifying the regulatory environment for businesses.

-On 10 August 2005, the Council of Ministers adopted the Governmental Decision on the Registry of Official Acts, so that formally the guillotine fell.
+On 10 August 2005, the Council of Ministers adopted the Governmental Decision on the Registry of Official Acts, so the guillotine formally “fell.”

 The Decision specified that: 426 formal acts were included in the new electronic Registry; 285 legal acts (or 35 %) were to be amended; 99 legal acts (or 12 % of those relevant to businesses) were to be discarded.
-Many of these were simply illegal; that is, had not been published or authorized by higher-level laws.
+Many were illegal and had not been published or authorized by higher-level laws.

 Moldova, Moldovan Ministry of Finance with World Bank funding, 2004-2005